Lucifer-00007/IntroToGitHub/Basic writing and formatting syntax.md

 ## _To Mentioning people and teams__or__Referencing issues and pull requests:->

- - To Mentioning people and teams use:->         " @ " and add there name or team name.
+ - To Mentioning people and teams use:->         " `@` " and add there name or team name.
- - To Referencing issues and pull requests:->    " # " and the issue or pull reequest.
+ - To Referencing issues and pull requests:->    " `#` " and the issue or pull reequest.

 ## _USING_EMOJI_

-- Typing " : " will bring up a list of suggested emoji.
+- Typing " `:` " will bring up a list of suggested emoji.
-- The list will filter as you type, so once you find the emoji you're looking for, press "Tab" or "Enter" to complete the highlighted result.
+- The list will filter as you type, so once you find the emoji you're looking for, press "`Tab`" or "`Enter`" to complete the highlighted result.

            Ex:-  @octocat :+1: This PR looks great - it's ready to merge! :shipit: